Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

 Subd.
 2. Agency.
-“Agency” means the divisions, officials, or employees of the state Departments of Human Services, Health, Education, and of local school districts and designated county social service agencies as defined in section 256G.02, subdivision 7, that are engaged in monitoring, providing, or regulating services or treatment for mental illness, developmental disability, substance use disorder, or emotional disturbance.
+“Agency” means the divisions, officials, or employees of the state Departments of Human Services, Direct Care and Treatment, Health, and Education, and of local school districts and designated county social service agencies as defined insection 256G.02, subdivision 7, that are engaged in monitoring, providing, or regulating services or treatment for mental illness, developmental disability, substance use disorder, or emotional disturbance.

 Subd.
 3. Client.
 “Client” means a person served by an agency, facility, or program, who is receiving services or treatment for mental illness, developmental disability, substance use disorder, or emotional disturbance.
 Client also includes a now deceased person who had been served by an agency, facility, or program.

 Subd.
 4. Facility or program.
-“Facility” or “program” means a nonresidential or residential program as defined in section 245A.02, subdivisions 10 and 14, and any agency, facility, or program that provides services or treatment for mental illness, developmental disability, substance use disorder, or emotional disturbance that is required to be licensed, certified, or registered by the commissioner of human services, health, or education; and an acute care inpatient facility that provides services or treatment for mental illness, developmental disability, substance use disorder, or emotional disturbance.
+“Facility” or “program” means a nonresidential or residential program as defined insection 245A.02, subdivisions 10and14, and any agency, facility, or program that provides services or treatment for mental illness, developmental disability, substance use disorder, or emotional disturbance that is required to be licensed, certified, or registered by the commissioner of human services, health, or education; a sober home as defined insection 254B.01, subdivision 11; peer recovery support services provided by a recovery community organization as defined insection 254B.01, subdivision 8; and an acute care inpatient facility that provides services or treatment for mental illness, developmental disability, substance use disorder, or emotional disturbance.

 Subd.
 4a.
 Gather.
 “Gather” means access to information or data for purposes of inspection and to receive copies of information or data.

 Subd.
 5. Regional center.
-“Regional center” means a regional center as defined in section 253B.02, subdivision 18d.
+“Regional center” means a state-operated treatment program as defined insection 253B.02, subdivision 18d.

 Subd.
 6. Serious injury.
 “Serious injury” means: